Piezoceramics prestress control

-Prestress and torque are proportional; however, the proportionality varies greatly depending on the surface finishing, cleanness and lubrification.
+Prestress and torque are proportional; however, the proportionality varies greatly depending on the surface finishing, cleanliness and lubrification.

-Prestress is a key factor for the lifespan, maximum operating power and efficiency of transducers.
-Nevertheless, the excess of prestress changes the properties of the ceramics and may cause crushing; whilst the lack of it causes the lateral displacement of the ceramics in high power, leading to cracks, electric arcs and short circuits.
+Prestress control is critical and determinant for lifespan, maximum operating power and efficiency of ultrasonic transducers and converters.
+Prestress in excess changes the piezoelectric material properties and may cause crushing, whilst insufficient prestress allows lateral displacement of the ceramics in high power, leading to cracks, electric arcs and short circuits.

 PiezoClamping® employs an innovative technology developed by ATCP in which prestress is measured accurately and in real time during bolt preloading.
-Usually, prestress control has been limited to torque control or by electrical charge storage, without due concern for the prestress absolute value effectively applied in pressure units (MPa or PSI).
+Precompression control has been limited to torque control or by electrical charge storage, without due concern for the prestress absolute in pressure unit (MPa or ksi).

 Optimum prestress application using PiezoClamping®

-Connect the PiezoClamping® to the converter keeping the bolt loose, entry the ceramic’s parameters and tighten the transducer until the desired prestress is achieved, as shown on the figures above.
-Tightening can be applied slowly and with pauses without affecting the result.
-To assemble the transducer, ensure that interfaces, bolt thread and front mass are clean, dry and non-lubricated (only the bolt head seat can be lubricated to reduce the torque required to achieve the desired prestress).
-PiezoClamping® must be set for the desired prestress and clamping speed, as well as for the number and specific characteristics of the ceramics used.
+Connect the PiezoClamping® to the converter with the bolt loose, entry the ceramic’s parameters and apply the bolt preloading until the target prestress is achieved, as shown on the figures above.
+Preloading may be applied slowly and with pauses.
+Before assemble the transducer, ensure the interfaces, threads and metallic masses are clean, dry and non-lubricated.
+Only the bolt head seat can be lubricated to reduce the torque required to achieve the target prestress.
+PiezoClamping® must be set for the target prestress, speed, number of rings as well for the piezoelectric material charge constant.

-To protect the bolt if it gets stuck because of thread damaged or contaminations by epoxy bonding, use a torque wrench with the torque set to 120% of the typical torque required to achieve the desired prestress.
+To protect the bolt if it gets stuck because of thread issues or contaminations by epoxy bonding, use a torque wrench with the torque set to approximately 120% of the typical torque required to achieve the target prestress.

-PiezoClamping® is also able to measure retained prestress by simply loosening the transducer bolt with PiezoClamping® connected and configured.
+PiezoClamping® is also able to measure retained prestress by simply loosening the transducer bolt with it connected and properly configured.